AI-sandbox/neural-admixture/README.md

 ## Other options
 - `batch_size`: number of samples used at every update.
 If you have memory issues, try setting a lower batch size.
 Defaults to 800.
-- `pca_components`: dimension of the PCA projection for the PC-KMeans and PCArchetypal initializations.
+- `n_components`: dimension of the PCA projection for SVD.
 Defaults to 8.
 - `epochs`: maximum number of times the whole training dataset is used to update the weights.
 Defaults to 250.
 - `learning_rate`: dictates how large an update to the weights will be.
 If you find the loss function oscillating, try setting a lower value.
 If convergence is slow, try setting a higher value.
 Defaults to 25e-4.
 - `seed`: RNG seed for replication purposes.
 Defaults to 42.

-## Using Plink2 binary files (.pgen)

-If the data format you will be working on is _Plink2 Binary Files (.pgen, .psam, .pvar)_ then you also need to install the package `pgenlib`.
-This package is not available in PyPi, but is included in the [plink repository](https://github.com/chrchang/plink-ng/tree/master/2.0/Python).
-Installation instructions can be found in the [corresponding `README.md` file](https://github.com/chrchang/plink-ng/blob/master/2.0/Python/ReadMe.md).
-While you will need to clone the whole repository, you can remove it after installing the package, unless you plan to work with it.

-**UPDATE**: `pgenlib` is now available on PyPi and can be installed via `pip`.

 ## Experiments replication